So, what is a sales strategy really?

 #1: Social Media – While social media might look like a marketing discipline, it can be a very effective tool for sales teams to find and engage with fresh prospects.

-In fact, social selling is already a common practice with sales teams.
+In fact, social selling is already a common practice with sales teams and benefits from the rise of social media.
 About 84% of senior executives who make the buying decisions use social media to support their choices, and 75% of them are significantly influenced by social media.

 So you can either get your social media team to work with your sales team to identify the ideal prospects and build engagement, or you can recruit a social seller whose key responsibility could be solely to drive sales using social media.

-For example, the social media software SocialPilot ranks for the keyword “buffer alternative” and provides a comprehensive comparison on its landing page that should convince people who are searching for alternative solutions to Buffer.
+For example, the social media software SocialPilot ranks for the keyword “buffer alternative” and provides a comprehensive comparison on its landing page that should convince people who are searching for an alternative solution to Buffer.

 Besides the natural language and creative abilities, some SEO technicalities are almost mandatory for success.
 Writing SEO friendly content can be difficult and time-consuming.
 This seo writing guide will help you simplify the process.